astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 observer at some later time.

 Such a setup is illustrated in {numref}`figinterval`.
 The worldline of the (stationary) observer is a vertical red line.
-The red dot is stationary along this line, while the blue dot is off to the side.
-Orange lines represent the worldlines of the light that the observer must send and receive if they are to get information about the blue event back to their location.
-There is a slider at the bottom of the diagram that allows you to move the blue dot up and down, relative to the red dot.
+Two events are indicated by colored dots.
+The blue dot is a single moment along the oserver's worldline, while the green dot is off to the side.
+Orange lines represent the worldlines of the light that the observer must send and receive if they are to get information about the green event back to their location.
+There is a slider at the bottom of the diagram that allows you to move the green dot up and down, relative to the blue dot.
 Note that "up and down" means "earlier or later" in time.